Azure/ResourceModules/docs/wiki/TestingDesign.md

       - '_adp-sxx-az-vnet-weu-x-azfw_': Leveraged by the azure firewall resource.
       - '_adp-sxx-az-vnet-weu-x-aks_': Leveraged by the azure kubernetes service resource.
       - '_adp-sxx-az-vnet-weu-x-sqlmi_': Leveraged by the sql managed instance resource.
-      - '_adp-sxx-az-vnet-weu-x-001_': Hosting multiple subnets to be leveraged by virtual machine, virtual machine scale set, service bus, azure netapp files, azure bastion, private endponts, app service environment and application gateway resources.
+      - '_adp-sxx-az-vnet-weu-x-001_': Hosting multiple subnets to be leveraged by virtual machine, virtual machine scale set, service bus, azure NetApp files, azure bastion, private endpoints, app service environment and application gateway resources.

 **Sixth level resources**: This group of resources has a dependency on one or more resources in the groups above.